All Executive Assistant Application Answers in Starfield Red Tape Blues Quest

 - Immediately go to their office to take care of them until they sober up.

+It doesn’t necessarily matter which answers you choose when applying for the Executive Assistant job, as they will relatively produce the same outcome.
+Nevertheless, those who respond poorly will trigger a dialogue with Peter Brennan, indicating how badly you did on the application process.

-Other answers may still work, but this one gave us the best possible outcome as the preferred candidate for the position.
-You’ll then need to speak to Trevor Petyarre, who will tell you to delete the other applications on the HR computer.
+Other answers may still work in your favor, specifically with the whiskey neat question, but this one gave us the best possible outcome as the preferred candidate for the position.
+You’ll then need to speak to Trevor Petyarre, who will tell you to delete the other Executive Assistant applications on the HR computer.
 Players can scroll to the bottom and select ‘Deleta All Other Candidate Applications.’
 You can also see your own file, where you should see a note regarding your Top Candidate status.

 Now that you know all the answers to the Executive Assistant application process, you can learn more about the game by checking out our Lodge Basement Spacesuit guide.
 Be sure to explore the relevant links below for additional Starfield content.